-Many Real Property Management offices also serve apartment complexes.
-Managing apartments such as a 125 unit complex can be complicated.
-Our focus is to provide the maximum return from your investment without the work associated with the day to day running of the apartment complex.
-We are familiar and comfortable with the regional culture as well as local, state, and provincial laws.
+Many Real Property Management offices also serve apartment communities.
+Managing apartments can be complicated.
+Our focus is to provide the maximum return without the work associated with the day to day running of the community.
+We are familiar and comfortable with the regional culture as well as all applicable laws and regulations.
 We are well qualified and experienced to manage small to mid-sized apartment complexes.
 The services we provide can include lease agreements, rent collection, cash dispersal, and tenant relations and also 24 hour, seven days a week, maintenance and repair service.

 Common Interest Communities

 Common interest communities are comprised of individually owned units and shared facilities and common areas in neighborhoods of single family homes, condominium complexes and retirement communities.
-A homeowners association or HOA usually manages the common areas (playgrounds, parking lots, swimming pools and clubhouses) of these communities.
+A Board of Directors usually manages the common areas (playgrounds, parking lots, swimming pools and clubhouses). as well as set policy and ensure compliance with the governing documents.

 Five Ways We Can Help